How to Draw Electrical Diagrams

 Setting the Scale

 Depending on how you prefer to work, you may want to set some defaults for your entire diagram.
-These settings are conveniently located in your SmartPanel.
+These settings are conveniently located in your SmartPanel under Document Setup.
 For example, if you want to create a drawing to scale, you can customize the scale or change it to metric before you start.

 Set the scale